 Caithness developed, sited, permitted, and constructed one of the cleanest, most energy efficient and water conserving power plants in New York State.
 The Caithness Long Island Energy Center (“CLIEC”) was brought online in the summer of 2009, on-time and on-budget, and is currently providing Long Island, NY with approximately 350 MW of clean, reliable power.
 Since entering commercial operation, CLIEC has annually supplied nearly 20% of the power produced and 10% of electricity consumed on Long Island.
 It has done so while emitting less than half of its permitted air emissions (its permit being the strictest in New York) and without any lost time injuries to its staff.
 The success at CLIEC is a demonstration of the commitment of Caithness to safety, environmental stewardship and operating excellence.

 In November 2015 Caithness closed on debt and equity financing to support the construction of the Caithness Freedom project, a 1,029MW natural gas fired combined-cycle power plant in Luzerne County, Pennsylvania.
 Caithness acquired the project during the development stage and completed the siting, permitting and contract negotiation activities.
 The project is sited at the intersection of a high voltage transmission line and a large interstate natural gas pipeline with access to “trapped” Marcelles Shale natural gas.
 These unique site characteristics allowed Caithness to significantly reduce construction costs.
 To reduce the volatility of the project’s cash flow during operations, Caithness negotiated a long term cross commodity tolling agreement with Cabot Oil & Gas Corporation.
 Also of note, the project was the first deal utilizing General Electric’s advanced 7HA.02 combustion turbines to be project financed.
-Caithness Freedom is currently under construction with anticipated in service date of June 2018.
-Once completed, Caithness Freedom will be one of the lowest cost and most efficient power plants in the PJM market.
+Caithness Freedom achieved commercial operations in August of 2021, and is one of the lowest cost and most efficient power plants in the PJM market.

 Caithness is currently developing wind, solar, energy storage and natural gas-fired projects in various locations across the United States.